Mrs Shutt is the curriculum lead for Geography.

 Support is identified through:

-At The Trinity, we want the children to have thoroughly enjoyed learning about geography, therefore encouraging them to undertake new life experiences now and in the future.
+At The Trinity, we would like the children to have thoroughly enjoyed learning about Geography, therefore encouraging them to undertake new life experiences now and in the future.

 Tips for parents to encourage their young geographers!